colleenjg/cred_assign_stimuli/README.md

 ### 2. Visual flow squares:
 - Randomly positioned squares moved **right** for one half of the stimulus presentation, and **left** for the other (direction order was random).
 - All squares moved at the same speed.
+- The visual flow squares are also called "Bricks" in the actual code.
 &nbsp;

 ### **Habituation** sessions: